 Password Authentication

 MainWP uses the WordPress administrator’s password for verification during initial setup.
-This feature, enabled by default, ensures only verified administrators can authorize connections.
+This feature is enabled by default and ensures only verified administrators can authorize connections.
+It can be disabled only when Unique Security ID remains enabled.

 | Aspect | Detail |